micoxion/AttoviaWiki/content/L'vad/Attovia/Countries/Shen Dynasty/Towns and Cities/Frihet City/Frihet City.md

 Racial density: Gnomes 85%, [[Tréigtheoir Sliabh]] 5%, [[Human]] 5%, [[Yewdi]] 2%, Elf/Half-Elf 2%, [[Human#Nammalians|Nammalians]] 1%

 # Factions
-Though not at war or particularly hostile to one another there are a number of factions in Frihet City who vie for control over its Sub-prefectures and major flows of [[Chips]] and trade.
+Though not at war or particularly hostile to one another there are a number of factions in Frihet City who vie for control over its Sub-prefectures and major flows of [[Clips]] and trade.
 ## [[The Underground]]
 ## [[Fu Clan]]
 ## [[The Trade Guild]]